-If you have a problem with a wild animal call us at 916-846-9960.
+If you have a problem with a wild animal and wish to hire us, see our number below.
 We provide professional wildlife control services for the greater Sacramento area, and this is not free service.
 The county not only does not handle wildlife, but even if they did, all you'd get is a trap slapped on the ground, and whatever random critter they catch eventually taken away, Monday - Friday, 9-5.
 There's a reason for professional wildlife control experts like us - no government agency would possibly crawl in your attic, humanely remove only the target species, repair the damage, seal the entry points shut, clean the waste, etc. Nuisance wildlife control is highly specialized and dangerous work, and no government employee is trained to do it properly - nor do they have the time or resources.
 Please read this page to understand more of some of our specialized services.

 - Removal of Animals from Attics

 - Dead Animal Carcass Removal